Smart buildings – what’s the value to smart cities? Part Two

 More about Implementing Smart Building Technology

 - More effective new city services enabled by smart building platform (in number of new services, number of data sets, etc.).
 Smart buildings will leverage its digital and communications infrastructure, as well as the data collected, to create new insights and services that will be invaluable to the city.
 As one example, the smart building can be host to a variety of sensors.
 These sensors may monitor weather conditions, vehicle and pedestrian traffic patterns, building conditions, and contribute to the creation of a digital twin of the city.
-This digital twin can be used by city planners to model and simulate various city initiatives (for example, to see how changing traffic signals may impact accident rates, air quality levels, pedestrian foot traffic and its impact on surrounding businesses).
+This digital twin can be used by smart city planners to model and simulate various city initiatives (for example, to see how changing traffic signals may impact accident rates, air quality levels, pedestrian foot traffic and its impact on surrounding businesses).
 Information from the digital twin can then be used to design a program, where it can be tested and evaluated.
 There are a myriad of innovative services, too many to list here, that can be developed by using the data collected from inside and outside the smart building

 - New digital innovation ecosystem supporting future innovation and services enabled smart buildings (in number of new businesses).
 Smart buildings over the next few years require a new supporting ecosystem of services and skills to design, build, support and operate it.
 Equally important, the smart building is a platform for future innovation, with many of these future services not yet discovered or enabled yet.
 These future innovations and services, built on top of the existing smart building infrastructure, capabilities and skills, will be even more transformational.
 These innovations will attract new talent and skills, new businesses and accelerate the expansion of the ecosystem of businesses needed to support smart buildings and smart workplaces (and the smart city).